 Notification of safety matters

-The legislation requires you to notify the QBCC in the fastest possible way.
-This means taking action as soon as you see or hear about a safety matter.
+Licensees must notify the QBCC in the fastest way possible.
+This means taking action as soon as you see or hear about a safety incident on site.

-You will need some important information before you can notify the QBCC.
-You will need to know:
+You will need some important information before you contact us, including:

 - The time and date of the incident